ML Load Prediction

 Before enabling ML load prediction:

-load_todaysensor that tracks cumulative daily energy consumption - Optionally configure
+1. Ensure you have a load_today sensor that tracks cumulative daily energy consumption

-- Ensure you have at least 1 day of historical data (7+ days recommended)
+4. Ensure you have at least 1 day of historical data (7+ days recommended); the database will accumulate history over time beyond what HA retains

 Step 2: Enable the Component